 At least six weeks before your pension policy retirement date, your current pension provider will contact you with details of your pension pot and give you an indication of the income your savings could generate with a lifetime annuity.
 At this point, if you haven’t already done so, it would be a good idea to calculate your outgoings and decide what level of income you will need to live out the rest of your life comfortably.

-Your annuity provider has a regulatory obligation to tell you whether their offer is the best in the market or if you could get a better deal elsewhere.
-They won’t necessarily tell you which provider is offering that higher rate though, so it’s up to you to scour the market for the best annuity rates.
+Your pension provider has a regulatory obligation to tell you whether their offer is the best in the market or if you could get a better deal elsewhere.
+If they are not the best in the market, they won’t necessarily tell you which provider is offering a higher rate, so it’s up to you to scour the market for the best annuity rates.

 Step 2 – Find the best annuity rates by comparing the whole of market